4.13. GUI Interaction

 Initializing the GUI

-First, we need to import into the TraceGUI into the current namespace:
+First, we need to import the TraceGUI into the current namespace:

 from optrace.gui.trace_gui import TraceGUI